 Vaccines (2 credits): This course will cover the basic elements of vaccines.
 It will discuss issues regarding vaccines and vaccine safety: the history, science, benefits, and risks of vaccines, along with the controversies and debates surrounding vaccines.
 This course is further described in the Hebrew program’s course description.

-Ethical Dilemmas & Human Rights in Public Health (2 credits): This course will address a range of issues in public health ethics.
-The first part of the course will provide an introduction to key ethical frameworks and concepts relevant to public health.
-It will also describe the overlap and distinctions between public health and medical ethics.
-The remainder of the course will examines the impact of health policies and programs on human rights and will consider ethical dilemmas in several areas, including: 1) resource allocation and distributive justice; 2) questions of autonomy and paternalism; 3) health promotion & disease prevention; 4) clinical care; 5) research ethics; 6) human rights; and 7) emerging issues in public health ethics.
+Human Rights & Public Health (2 credits): This course will address a range of issues in public health ethics concerning human rights.
+The first part of the course will provide an introduction to key ethical frameworks and concepts relevant to the interactions between human rights and public health.
+The remainder of the course will examines the impact of health policies and programs on human rights and will consider ethical dilemmas in several areas, including: 1) questions of autonomy and paternalism; 2) communicable diseases – screening, treatment, notification, quarentine; 3) health promotion & disease prevention; 4) Non-communicable diseases – smoking and obesity; and 5) research ethics.

 Management in International Organizations (3 credits): This course will enable students to understand the different challenges and opportunities in global health.
 We will discuss and brainstorm on the complex health challenges that many countries are faced with today, and with the option to get exposed to some health systems around the globe.
 Students will get insight on terminologies and the importance of social determinants of health.
 Students will be exposed to the different tools the World Health Organization and other international organizations use.
 This course will also introduce students to how health policies are made, argued, negotiated and managed.
 The course will emphasize the use of evidence to analyze some of the major health challenges of today (i.e., services delivery approaches; financing mechanisms), and how these are addressed by different stakeholders; and the utilization of diplomatic tools for improved governance and negotiation within a complex global environment.

-Psychological and Behavioral Factors in Global Health (2 credits)
+Psychological & Behavioral Factors in Global Health (3 credits)

-Practicum Elective (1-3 credits): Additional practicum hours.
-Practicum is described separately.
+Applied Practice Experience (APE) Elective (3 credits): Additional APE hours.
+APE is described separately.